Anastasia-at/Anastasia-at/README.md

 I was always good with technical disciplines: mathematics, physics, and chemistry.
 Unfortunately, it took years for me to realize that I wish to have a job related to this subject.

 Before completing my studies at university I started to search for accounting or technical support positions and I was lucky to find one, so I became a part of a friendly Support Team.
 A year later I got an offer from my current employer to join their Support Team.
 I dedicated all my time to training, so I successfully completed the trial period.
+I've started as a first-line support with zero technical knowledge and grew to a Second-Line Tech Support specialist.

-I believe that my skills such as analytical and problem-solving skills, attention to detail, responsibility and developed communication skills helped me to reach the current stage: the management has entrusted me with the handling of payments and refunds, as well as in communication with suppliers and key customers on financial matters.
-Also, I am quite good at working as a problem-solving hub for accounting, technical support and development departments.
+After a short break I came back with a new role as an Account/Financial Manager.
+I believe that a combination of my soft and hard skills and previous experience make me an ideal candidate for this position.

-At the same time I've improve my technical skills related to data analysis by working with various technical and visualization instruments and also with the most popular languages in the world of data.
+As years passed, I realised that wish to go further and continue with Big Data analytics.
+It is so fascinating to discover uncovering trends, patterns, and correlations in large amounts of raw data to help make data-informed decisions!
+During my studies I've learnned how to work with various technical and visualization instruments and also with the most popular languages in the world of data.
 So, now I am ready to go for a new role as an Analyst.